This post may contain affiliate links. Please read our disclosure policy.

 Step One: Prepare the Cajun Seasoning

-In a small bowl, combine the smoked paprika, garlic powder, thyme, oregano, cayenne, and black pepper.
+In a small bowl, combine the smoked paprika, garlic powder, thyme, oregano, black pepper, and cayenne pepper.
 Set aside.

 Cajun seasoning mixed in small bowl.